awsdocs/aws-config-developer-guide/doc_source/remediation.md

 1. \(Optional\): If you want to pass the resource ID of noncompliant resources to the remediation action, choose **Resource ID parameter**\.
 If selected, at runtime that parameter is substituted with the ID of the resource to be remediated\.

    Each parameter has either a static value or a dynamic value\.
-If you do not choose a specific resource ID parameter from the drop\-down list, you can enter values for each key\.
-If you choose a resource ID parameter from the drop\-down list, you can enter values for all the other keys except the selected resource ID parameter\.
+If you do not choose a specific resource ID parameter from the dropdown list, you can enter values for each key\.
+If you choose a resource ID parameter from the dropdown list, you can enter values for all the other keys except the selected resource ID parameter\.

 1. Choose **Save**\.
 The **Rules** page is displayed\.